nebuly-ai/terraform-azurerm-nebuly-platform/README.md

 For configuration examples, you can refer to the [Examples](#examples).

+Once the Terraform changes are applied, proceed with the next steps to deploy Nebuly on the provisioned Azure Kubernetes Service (AKS) cluster.

 ### 2. Connect to the Azure Kubernetes Service cluster

 Prerequisites: install the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).